GOP candidate Vernon Jones says gay rights, civil rights are ‘two different things’ - NewsBreak

 In an interview with former Trump aide Steve Bannon on his podcast “War Room,” Jones argued that the civil rights movement for African Americans and the civil rights movement for the LGBT community are “two different things.”

 “Civil rights for Blacks and civil rights for gays are two different things,” Jones told Bannon.
 “I don’t know what you are unless you tell me what you are if you’re gay.
 But when I walk into that room, you can tell that I’m Black from cradle to grave.
-Let’s not get that confused.”Bottleneck: The border problems left behind by Title 42
+Let’s not get that confused.”Non-border states sue to keep Title 42 policy to block migrants from crossing Southwest border

 Jones, who is running for a U.S. House seat in Georgia’s 10th district, has been endorsed by former President Trump.